ad3109/CAT/README.md

 # commodities

-creation of synthetic commodity tokens similar to commodities feeds from raw sources independant of LINK
+creation of synthetic commodity tokens similar to LINK commodities feeds from raw sources